serverless/serverless/docs/providers/aws/cli-reference/remove.md

 # Remove

-Removes the deployed service which is defined in your current working directory.
+The `sls remove` command will remove the deployed service, defined in your current working directory,  from the provider.

 ```bash
 serverless remove